AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

-We implemented the following flake8 settings, since the default settings were simply too strict for us.
+We implemented the following flake8 settings since the default settings were too strict for us.
 Although, we realise that the line length is probably a bit too relaxed.
-We had to also pass the tests for our CI/CD pipelines.
+We wanted to pass the tests for our CI/CD pipelines.
 ```ini
 max-line-length = 170
 max-complexity = 15
 --ignore = E203, E266, E501, W503
 exclude = tests/test_model.py
 ```
-Furthermore, we implemented isort and black as a code formatters.
-These concepts matter in larger projects because each of us have our own code style, which might be confusing for the others.
+Furthermore, we implemented isort and black as a code formatter.
+These concepts matter in larger projects because each person has their own code style, which might be confusing for the others.
 By using these formatters, we ensure that the code is standardised for everyone.

 ## Version control